rphilipzhang/AI-PhD-S26/Notes/AI-Generated/0-Whats_New.md

 The key insight: in the traditional structure, the Manager role bundled two distinct functions --- people management and project management.
 AI can offload much of project management but cannot replace human leadership.
 The pod system unbundles these functions, creating a flatter hierarchy optimized for AI-mediated workflows.
 As the instructor noted, Meta is proceeding at small scale first: "If everything is revamped, basically Meta will just disappear very soon."

+**A16Z: Individual AI vs. Institutional AI.** A blog post from **Andreessen Horowitz** crystallized the paradox further, arguing that AI has made individuals **10x to 100x more productive** but "most organizations have not reached this level of productivity or value add" --- with the possible exception of frontier AI labs themselves ([a16z, Apr 2026](https://www.a16z.news/p/institutional-ai-vs-individual-ai)).
+The core diagnosis: AI is a powerful engine, but most organizations are designed for managing *people*, not for facilitating *AI*.
+AI excels at coding, reasoning, and information processing but lacks domain knowledge, tribal knowledge, and individual preferences.
+The solution is not to treat AI as a magical oracle but to **outsource what AI is good at** while structuring context, connections, and information to compensate for what it is not.
+The instructor connected this to MIT's AI Risk Governance mapping ([MIT AI Risk, 2026](https://airisk.mit.edu/blog/mapping-the-ai-governance-landscape-pilot-test-and-update)), which provides a systematic framework for understanding how AI governance challenges manifest differently at individual, institutional, and societal levels.

 > **For OB/HR and strategy researchers:** The AI productivity paradox is "a good time to write an IO paper" --- it is both academically and practically important.
 Why do individual gains fail to aggregate?
 Is it coordination costs, measurement error, or a genuine organizational design failure?
 Meta's pod experiment provides a rare field test of AI-native organizational design.
 How should firms restructure roles, incentives, and workflows when AI agents become the primary means of production?

 ---